 Entry into force

-Companies must adapt all their labels before 01/01/2018.
-The Belgian Federal Agency for the Safety of the Food Chain will make use of the above-mentioned document for its checks and will take action accordingly.
+The above-mentioned document applies since the first of January 2018.
+The Belgian Federal Agency for the Safety of the Food Chain makes use of this document for its checks and takes action accordingly.